Provence

 Wine:

-This highly tannic cuvée reveals dense fruit with hints of violets.
+This cuvée, with its firm tannic structure, reveals dense fruit flavors accompanied by notes of violets.

 Temperature: